 The Barracuda Email Security Service receives inbound email on behalf of the organization, insulating your organization's mail server from receiving direct Internet connections and associated threats.
 This layer does not apply to outbound mail.

 Automated spam software can be used to send large amounts of email to a single mail server.
-To protect the email infrastructure from these flood-based attacks, the Barracuda Email Security Service counts the number of incoming connections from a particular IP address (inbound and outbound mail) or sender email address (outbound mail only) during a 30 minute interval and defers the connections once a particular threshold is exceeded.
-Rate control is automatically configured by the Barracuda Email Security Service.
+To protect the email infrastructure from these flood-based attacks, the Barracuda Email Security Service counts the number of recipients from a sender to a domain during a 30 minute interval and defers the connections once a particular threshold is exceeded.
+Inbound Rate Control is a threshold for the number of recipients a domain is willing to receive from a sender (a single IP address) during a 30 minute interval.
+See also Rate Control Inbound.
+Inbound Rate control is configurable on the INBOUND SETTINGS > Rate Control page.
+Outbound rate control is set automatically by the Barracuda Email Security Service.

 After applying rate controls based on IP address, the Barracuda Email Security Service performs analysis on the IP address of email based on the following: